 All you have to do is install it externally on your laundry machine.

-After 15-20 wash cycles, you replace the cartridge and put a fresh one in your filter system.
+After 15-20 wash cycles, replace the cartridge and put a fresh one in your filter system.

-Once you have a selection of dirty filter cartridges, simply put them back in the box provided and send them back to planetcare for collection and cleaning.
+Once you have a selection of dirty filter cartridges, return them to the box provided and return them to planetcare for collection and cleaning.

 What happens to the used filters?

 Once you have sent your used cartridges back to planetcare in the prepaid box. the company will remove the microfibers, clean the cartridges and refurbish them for reuse.
 This is what they call ‘A fully circular, closed-loop solution’.
 They reuse 95% of the cartridges and recycle 5%.

 What does Planetcare do with the microfibers?

 At the moment, Planetcare is collecting the fibers and safely storing them in their facility.
 As of writing this article, they are brainstorming ideas on how to use the fibers.
 One solution could be to make insulation mats for washing machines.
 However, they are continuously researching and looking for new viable options.
 Incineration or landfilling is not acceptable.

 There are a couple of options to choose from: